Sanderson Field: Facilities and aircraft

 Sanderson Field covers an area of 1,054 acre at an elevation of 273 feet (83 m) above mean sea level.
 It has one active runway (5/23), running in an east–west orientation with a 5005 x 100 foot asphalt pavement.
 The active runway has medium-intensity runway edge lighting, installed in 1986, that operates from dusk to dawn.
 The primary approach is on Runway 23, which has a four-light Precision Approach Path Indicator system.
 A former runway (17/35) runs in a north–south orientation and has been deactivated since the early 1960s.
 Remnants of the former runway's markings are visible from the air and in high-resolution satellite imagery.

 Services at Sanderson include minor airframe and powerplant repair by Olympic Air.
 Additionally, a 24-hour fuel station offers 100LL and JET-A grades of aircraft fuel.
 There are parking tiedowns for up to 36 aircraft on a spacious parking ramp adjacent to the Olympic Air maintenance shop.
 In 2006, a new 10000 sqft hangar was built to the north of Olympic Air, housing the airport's newest FBO (Fixed-Base Operator) Kapowsin Air Sports.
 The new facility was built to house two planes equipped for skydiving operations as well as an on-site pilot's cafe.

-For the 12-month period ending December 31, 2007, the airport had 44,209 aircraft operations, an average of 121 per day: 50.2% general aviation, 49.5% military and <0.2% air taxi.
-At that time there were 107 aircraft based at this airport: 93% single-engine, 2% multi-engine, 1% jet, 2% helicopter and 3% ultralight.
+For the 12-month period ending December 31, 2020, the airport had 47,930 aircraft operations, an average of 131 per day: 79% general aviation, 20% military and <1% air taxi.
+At that time there were 76 aircraft based at this airport: 63 single-engine, 4 multi-engine, 4 helicopter and 5 ultralight.